allibail/Spoke/docs/DEPLOYING_AWS_LAMBDA.md

 ## IAM role

 An IAM role is one of the required arguments when deploying with Claudia.
-Go to the IAM console and click `roles` in the sidebar.
-Click Create Role, and choose the Lambda use case.
+Go to the IAM console and click "roles" in the sidebar.
+Click `Create Role`, and choose the Lambda use case.
 Attach permissions policies `AWSLambdaFullAccess` and `AWSRDSFullAccess`.
 Name your role `SpokeOnLambda`.

 ## S3

 Create a private S3 bucket by choosing all the default values as you go throuh the setup wizard.
-We will call this `textforcampaign`.
+We will call this `textfor{campaign}`.

 ## VPC

 We will create a VPC with two groups of subnets, one publicly accessible one for the RDS instance and one private one for our AWS Lambda function (don't worry, the API Gateway created later will expose the function via the domain you created a certificate for).
 Each group will have two subnets for redundancy.

 Getting the VPC right is pretty tricky.
 Start by launching the VPC creation wizard and choosing "VPC with a Single Public Subnet".
-Give the VPC a name, `TextForCampaign`, and change the name of the subnet to `Public - 1`.
+Give the VPC a name, `TextFor{Campaign}`, and change the name of the subnet to `Public - 1`.
 Click create.

 ### NAT Gateway